|The Frankfurt-Tipp rating:|

-New York in the 1950s: In order to make a better life possible for herself and her family, the young Iris Eilis Lacey (Saoirse Ronan) decides with a heavy heart to emigrate to the USA alone.
-With the help of the Irish priest Father Flood (Jim Broadbent) she quickly finds a place to stay in a boarding house for young women and a job as a saleswoman in a big department store.
-But her homesickness is hard on Eilis' soul - until she meets the Italian-born plumber Tony (Emory Cohen).
-In this charming young man she finds the support she has been lacking in her new life so far.
-Slowly a romance unfolds between them, which seems to become true love.
-But just as Tony reveals his plans for a future together, Eilis receives a message that forces her to immediately travel to her old homeland.
-But will she ever return to Brooklyn and Tony after that?
+New York in the 1950s: In order to make a better life for herself and her family, the young Irishwoman Eilis Lacey (Saoirse Ronan) decides with a heavy heart to emigrate to the USA alone.
+With the help of the Irish priest Father Flood (Jim Broadbent), she quickly finds a place to stay in a boarding house for young women and a job as a saleswoman in a large department store.
+But homesickness weighs heavily on Eilis' mind - until she meets Italian-born plumber Tony (Emory Cohen).
+In the charming young man, she finds the support she's been missing in her new life.
+Slowly, a romance unfolds between them that seems to become true love.
+But just as Tony reveals his plans for a future together, Eilis receives a message that forces her to travel immediately to her old home.
+But will she ever get back to Brooklyn and Tony after that?

 In principle, this is not exactly new.
-But the implementation of the well-known elements as well as the play of the very good actors make the story as a whole very stirring and entertaining.
-The only problem is that in a few moments the events are ticked off too quickly.
-While the film takes a lot of time to blossom the love between Eilis and Tony, what happens after Eilis' return to Ireland seems a bit rushed.
-It becomes clear that both professionally and romantically new possibilities arise for her, which make it tempting for her to stay in her home country and close to her mother.
-But in comparison to the storyline in New York, the gallop here takes us through history.
-As a result, the viewer is emotionally less involved than at the beginning of the movie.
+But the implementation of the familiar elements, as well as the acting of the very good actors, make the story overall very engaging and entertaining.
+The only problem is that the events are ticked off too quickly at some moments.
+While the film takes its time in allowing the love between Eilis and Tony to blossom, what takes place after Eilis` return to Ireland feels a bit rushed overall.
+True, it becomes clear that new opportunities are opening up for her here, both professionally and romantically, making it tempting for her to stay in her homeland and near her mother.
+But compared to the plot line in New York, the story here is ridden at a gallop.
+And as a result, as a viewer, you are much less emotionally involved here than you were at the beginning of the film.